ethereum/remix-ide/docs/running_js_scripts.md

 2. Compile a Solidity file - to generate the contract metadata.

 3. In the Deploy & Run plugin, choose the Environment.
-    * Async/await scripts work on in all of the Environments: the JavascriptVM, Injected Web3, and Web3 Provider.
+    * Async/await scripts work on in all of the Environments: the Remix VM, Injected Provider (usually MetaMask), and External HTTP Provider.

 ## JS Scripts in the File Explorers
 In the **scripts** folder of a **workspace**, there are 2 example files: one using **web3.js** and the other using **ethers.js**.